gengannie/DungeonCrawler/README.md

 ##### Why is this project of interest to you?
 This project is of interest to me because I spent a lot of time playing the title "Demeo" on Oculus VR.
 I cannot find a similar game on PC, as this game title is only released on virtual reality.
-Thus, I would like to make a PC version of this game :D
+Thus, I would like to make a PC version of this game.

 ##**User Stories**
-Finished:

 - As a user, I want to be able to add a Hero into the world and start playing
 - As a user, I want to be able to add to Hero's experience mana by attacking and removing monsters from the world
 - As a user, I want to be able to add cards in my inventory by attacking a certain number of monsters